simonderschwabe/noLoopNN/README.md

 at runtime.

 Internaly the Network scales the Training Data into 0-1 Ranges.
-This is why we give SCALE_LIMIT to filter out the max jumps in Training Data to get a nice even range from min to max values.
+This is why we give SCALE_LIMIT to filter out the max jumps in Training Data in non Text Mode to get a nice even range from min to max values.

 Please be aware that as more neurons you configure as more RAM is needed for the compiling of the training with clang.
 This is due to the large generated code files.